It is the key to success for your brand.

 Move away from vague or misleading visuals.
 Instead, provide 360-degrees photos, showcase products from different perspectives, and give the ability to zoom in for added detail.

-Even once you address these concerns to better meet expectations, you can continue further on this path.
+Even once you address these concerns, you can continue further on this path.
 You should analyze buyers, define target personas, and adapt all the product content to your audience.

-It takes time, but it provides a huge boost to your product data strategy.
+It takes time, but it significantly boosts your product data strategy.

-If your product is not well-positioned in search engines, you’re losing one of the most prominent opportunities.
-It could be a topic of a separate article, but to make thing short:
+If your product isn’t well-positioned in search engines, you’re losing one of the best marketing opportunities around.

 Below is an example, researching the keyword “jeans” via Ubersuggest.